Jvsierra/graphile.github.io/src/pages/postgraphile/extending.md

             throw new Error("Title is too short!");
           }

-          // Call the old resolver (you SHOULD NOT modify the arguments it
+          // Call the old resolver
+          // (you SHOULD NOT modify the arguments it
-          // receives unless you also manipulate the AST it gets passed as the
+          // receives unless you also manipulate
+          //the AST it gets passed as the
-          // 4th argument; which is quite a lot of effort) and store the result. const oldResolveResult = await oldResolve(...resolveParams);
+          // 4th argument; which is quite a lot of effort)
+          //and store the result.
+          const oldResolveResult = await oldResolve(
+          ...resolveParams
+          );

-          // Perform any tasks we want to do after the record is created. await performAnotherTask(oldResolveResult.data.__createdRecordId);
+          // Perform any tasks we want to do after the record is created. await performAnotherTask(
+          oldResolveResult.data.__createdRecordId)
+          ;

           // Finally return the result.
           return oldResolveResult;